Thalassia testudinum

-Thalassia testudinum, commonly known as turtlegrass, is a species of marine seagrass.
-It forms meadows in shallow sandy or muddy locations in the Caribbean Sea and the Gulf of Mexico.
+Thalassia testudinum, commonly known as turtlegrass, is a species of marine seagrass in the family Hydrocharitaceae.
+It forms meadows in shallow, sandy water in locations in the Caribbean Sea and the Gulf of Mexico.
 Turtle grass and other seagrasses form meadows which are important habitats and feeding grounds.
 The grass is eaten by turtles and herbivorous fish, supports many epiphytes, and provides habitat for juvenile fish and many invertebrate taxa.

 Description

 Thalassia testudinum is a perennial grass growing from a long, jointed rhizome.
 The rhizome is buried in the substrate 5 to 10 cm deep, exceptionally down to 25 cm.
 Some nodes are leafless but others bear a tuft of several erect, linear leaf blades.
 These are up to 30 cm long and 2 cm wide and have rounded tips.
 The flowers grow on short stalks in the axils of the leaves and are greenish-white, sometimes tinged pink, and are followed by seed pods.